broadinstitute/gcs-to-bigquery-cloud-function/README.md

-# Load JSON from Cloud Storage into BigQuery table.
+# Load JSON from Cloud Storage into BigQuery table
 Google cloud functions using the Node.js runtime

 See: